marzeckm/WebViewBridge/README.md

 `Native.showToast(string)` - Displays a native toast message with the content of the string.
 `Native.vibrate(int)` - The device will vibrate for the amount of the integer in milliseconds.
 `Native.vibrateShort()` - The device will vibrate for 100 milliseconds.
+`Native.vibrateMedium()` - The device will vibrate for 200 milliseconds.
+`Native.vibrateLong()` - The device will vibrate for 500 milliseconds.
+`Native.setStatusBarColor()` - Sets the Color of the status bar in the native app.

 For more functions, feel free to explore the example project in this repository.